tijmenennik/DynamicUA/README.md

 ___

 ## How to install
-1. Download the zip file of the repository and extract it in a folder (https://github.com/tijmenennik/DynamicUA/archive/master.zip)
+1. Download and extract the latest extension.zip file from https://github.com/tijmenennik/DynamicUA/releases
 2. Navigate to edge://extensions and enable developer mode
 3. Click on "Load unpacked" and select the extracted folder